nginxinc/nginx-gateway-fabric/site/content/includes/installation/install-gateway-api-resources.md

 {{<note>}}If you plan to use the `edge` version of NGINX Gateway Fabric, you can replace the version in `ref` with `main`, for example `ref=main`.{{</note>}}

 Alternatively, you can install the Gateway API resources from the experimental channel.
+Installing Gateway API resources from the experimental channel includes everything in the standard release channel plus additional experimental resources and fields.
-We support a subset of the additional features provided by the experimental channel.
+NGINX Gateway Fabric currently supports a subset of the additional features provided by the experimental channel.
 To install from the experimental channel, run the following:

 ```shell
 kubectl kustomize "https://github.com/nginxinc/nginx-gateway-fabric/config/crd/gateway-api/experimental?ref=v1.4.0" | kubectl apply -f -
 ```

+{{<note>}} To learn more about what Gateway API resources NGINX Gateway Fabric currently supports, visit our [Gateway API Compatibility]({{< relref "overview/gateway-api-compatibility.md" >}}) document.{{</note>}}